MaastrichtU-IDS/get-started-with-docker/README.md

   * If you use Windows 🏢, we recommend you to use Docker with [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
   * If you use Linux 🐧, you will need to make sure you have also [`docker-compose` installed](https://docs.docker.com/compose/install/)

-* Really basic knowledge of how to navigate in the terminal ⌨️
+* Fundamental knowledge of how to navigate in the terminal ⌨️
   1. **L**i**s**t files in current directory: `ls`
   2. Find the **P**ath to the (current) **W**orking **D**irectory: `pwd`
   3. **C**hange **D**irectory: `cd subfolder` or `cd ../parent-folder`
-  4. Use the `tab` key in your terminal to get recommendations for potential command arguments (later [install ZSH](https://ohmyz.sh/) for a better experience in the terminal)
+  4. Use the `tab` key in your terminal to get recommendations for potential command arguments (later [install ZSH](https://ohmyz.sh/) for a better experience in the computer terminal)

-  > When defining a path, the dot `.` defines the current directory, it is usually used at the start of the path, e.g. `./data` for the data folder in the current directory)
+  > When defining a path, the dot `.` represents the current directory, it is usually used at the start of the path, e.g. `./data` for the data folder in the current directory)
   >
-  > N.B.: folder and directory usually means the same thing.
+  > N.B.: folder and directory usually mean the same thing.

 ## Table of Content 🧭